knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

     - on a side note finally working for 3 years, i got convinced that stock market is trustable and  i can also invest.
 So its a life time lesson added for my financial-goal, this domain has helped me on personal goal.
     - i dont mind now joining back to this domain any time, as long as the i culturally fit them well.
 ## Company-3-Wipro Apr-2016 Jul-2018
-- i thought of 2 months break, and passively applied job, got an offer from wipro-weekend drive.
-- parallely i was also interviewed by HCL, again for a constutant position for caterplillar
-- interview process(panel 4 gave different situations )
-- inteview process(1 technical discussion all-conceptual) the interviewer was impressed with my fundaamentals i believe followd by hr round , got an offer, i chose to accept
 - project-1 (Ericsson telecom)
 - unlike my onsite client deputation , this was in wipro office (1 year electornic city, another year in divaysthree tech park, white field)
 - frankly speaking this my firs exposure to service-based consultancy services , from office , canteen, campus etc